aspnetzero/documents/docs/en/Getting-Started-Core.md

 You can use EF console commands for development and Migrator.exe for production.
 But notice that; Migrator.exe supports running migrations in multiple databases at once, which is very useful in development/production for multi tenant applications.

-### Multi-Tenancy
+### Configure Multi-Tenancy

 ASP.NET Zero supports multi-tenant and single-tenant applications.
 Multi-tenancy is **enabled by default**.
-If you don't have idea about multi-tenancy or don't want to create a multi-tenant application, you can **disable** it by setting **AbpZeroTemplateConsts.MultiTenancyEnabled** to false in the *.Core.Shared project.
+If you don't have idea about multi-tenancy or don't want to create a multi-tenant application, you can **disable** it by setting **PhoneBookDemoConsts.MultiTenancyEnabled** to false in the *.Core.Shared project (name of the PhoneBookDemoConsts will be like *YourProjectName*Consts for your project).

 ## Running The Application